 The stove/grill has evolved with our travels and I’m pretty happy where we ended up, although it took a little time to get there.
 Let me be clear that when the weather is cool, we simply cook inside the Mantis, but this is Texas in the summer.
 We aren’t on a mission to invite more heat indoors.

-One evening as I was watching several videos around families that live in their campers full-time, I kept seeing one particular kitchen accessory show up in their setups.
-Enter the Blackstone 17” Tabletop Griddle.
+One evening as I was watching several videos about families that live in their campers full-time, I kept seeing one particular kitchen accessory show up in their setups.
+Enter the Blackstone 17” Tabletop Griddle with hood.
 Once I dove into reviews and watched loads of folks cook with it, I was hooked.
 I picked one up so I could get it nice and seasoned before our next trip.

 Invest in some quality freeze packs.
 The brand I have had the most success with is Cooler Shock.
 These seriously extend the life of your ice and if you’re just looking to keep some cool drinks in the car during a road trip, no ice necessary!

 SUPER PRO TIP

 Save your money and just buy a Dometic.
 Bye, ice.

 When embarking on unforgettable camping adventures, having a well-equipped and organized kitchen is essential.
 A cluttered and disorganized kitchen not only makes meal preparation cumbersome but also detracts from the overall camping experience.
 Organized and accessible items save time, maximize space, and prevent damage during travel.

 Accessories that can help your camper kitchen storage include magnetic strips for utensils, nesting or collapsible containers and bowls, slide-out or flip-up shelving, and hanging baskets.